I want to try to achieve something a bit different with this Long Tail Pro review…

 Long Tail Pro Review: Core Functions

-Long Tail Pro runs in your web browser.
+This software runs in your web browser, so there’s no Long Tail Pro download to worry about.
 Once you’ve entered your main keyword, Long Tail Pro begins to suggest related keywords you can target.
 It provides a host of data for each, but the main things you’ll want to look at are the metrics for search volume and “keyword competitiveness.”

 As discussed above, you’re going to want to find phrases with a high search volume and a low keyword competitiveness.